-- The applicant's name; - The WORC region (Appalachian, Delta, or Northern Border) for which the applicant is applying; - Note: If the project area covers counties/parishes or communities located within more than one of these regional areas, the applicant must select just one region-the Appalachian, Delta, or the Northern Border region-as applications will be reviewed and funded based upon these regional designations. - The project title; - A brief summary of the proposed project including but not limited to the scope of the project and proposed outcomes; - The total number of participants projected to be enrolled and the number of participants projected to obtain new or enhanced employment as a result of the project; - The funding level requested; - A list of the counties, parishes, or communities included in the project area as well as a map of the area; - Intended beneficiaries/eligible participants (e.g., dislocated workers, incumbent workers, new workforce entrants) to be trained; and b.
-Requested Attachments

-• A brief summary of subrecipients and the activities they are expected to carry out under the proposed project (if applicable).
+- The applicant's name; - The applicant's PMS EIN Account where funds should be distributed if selected for an award; - The designated fiscal agent for managing funds and the fiscal agent's UEI, EIN, PMS EIN for managing funds, name, address, type of organization, and contact information for vetting purposes; - The WORC region (Appalachian, Delta, or Northern Border) for which the applicant is applying; - Note: If the project area covers counties/parishes or communities located within more than one of these regional areas, the applicant must select just one region-

+the Appalachian, Delta, or the Northern Border region-as applications will be reviewed and funded based upon these regional designations.

+- The project title; - A brief summary of the proposed project including but not limited to the scope of the project and proposed outcomes; - A list of the industry sector(s) or occupation(s) that the proposed project will support. - The total number of participants projected to be enrolled and the number of participants projected to Good Jobs or obtain new or enhanced employment as a result of the project; - The funding level requested; - A list of the counties, parishes, or communities included in the project area as well as a map of the area; - Intended beneficiaries/eligible participants (e.g., dislocated workers, incumbent workers, new workforce entrants) to be trained; and - A brief summary of subrecipients and the activities they are expected to carry out under the proposed project (if applicable).